• Skip to primary navigation

 A challenge you 100% would face is how to explain the design process to your stakeholders.
 Most of the time I would hear designers explaining the design thinking process as “the ideal design process”.
 I beg to differ, I like to phrase it as a “Tried and true risk management strategy.”

 Each process in design thinking is a way to help business to reduce their risk, as building a product involves a lot of uncertainties, we want to break down the steps into smaller pieces and de-risk each of them.
-If you think of the design process as managing risk, it helps you to speak the language of stakeholders and they will have a easier time understanding it.
+If you think of the design process as managing risk, it helps you to speak the language of stakeholders and they will have an easier time understanding it.

 Presentation

 Don’t be afraid to be blunt.
-Designers likes to be subtle because we’re taught that “Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away”.
+Designers like to be subtle because we’re taught that “Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away”.
 Here’s the problem: sometimes subtlety doesn’t work.
 People can often miss the obvious.

-Whether I was browsing through a candidate’s portfolio, or am sitting the presentation they are giving, I often find myself struggling to understand:
+Whether I was browsing through a candidate’s portfolio, or am sitting at the presentation they are giving, I often find myself struggling to understand:

 • Who is the client?